facebookresearch/pytorchvideo/README.md

 ## Introduction

 PyTorchVideo is a deeplearning library with a focus on video understanding work.
-PytorchVideo provides resusable, modular and efficient components needed accelerate the video understanding research.
+PytorchVideo provides resusable, modular and efficient components needed to accelerate the video understanding research.
 PyTorchVideo is developed using [PyTorch](https://pytorch.org) and supports different deeplearning video components like video models, video datasets, and video-specific transforms.

 Key features include: